-Conduct periodic plan reviews to determine if adjustments or modifications to the plan are needed.
-At a minimum, plans must be reviewed and revised, as needed with each soil test cycle, changes in manure volume or analysis, crops, or crop management.
+Review or revise plans periodically to determine if adjustments or modifications are needed.
+At a minimum, review and revise plans as needed with each soil test cycle, changes in manure management, volume or analysis, plants and crops, or plant and crop management.

-Fields receiving animal manures and/or biosolids must be monitored for the accumulation of heavy metals and phosphorus in accordance with Oklahoma State University guidance and State law.
+Monitor fields receiving animal manures and biosolids for the accumulation of heavy metals and P in accordance with LGU guidance and State law.

-Significant changes in animal numbers, management, and feed management will necessitate additional manure analyses to establish a revised average nutrient content.
+For animal feeding operation, significant changes in animal numbers, management, and feed management will necessitate additional manure analyses to establish a revised average nutrient content.

 Calibrate application equipment to ensure accurate distribution of material at planned rates.
+For products too dangerous to calibrate, follow Oklahoma State University or equipment manufacturer guidance on proper equipment design, plumbing, and maintenance.

 Document the nutrient application rate.
-When the applied rate differs from the planned rate, provide appropriate documentation for the change.
+When the applied rate differs from the planned rate, provide appropriate documentation to explain the difference.